jimasp/behave-vsc/README.md

           web_features
     ```

 - If you have any issues with relative imports due to the behave working directory then you can set a `PYTHONPATH` environment variable for behave execution.
-Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you will need to include all required paths in your `envVarOverrides` setting, e.g. `"PYTHONPATH": "src/lib1:src/lib2:myfolder"`".
+Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you will need to include all required paths in your `env` setting, e.g. `"PYTHONPATH": "src/lib1:src/lib2:myfolder"`".

   - Example:

     ```json
     // settings.json
     {
-      "behave-vsc.envVarOverrides": {
+      "behave-vsc.env": {
           "PYTHONPATH": "myfolder"
       },
     }